skip to Main Content

 Understanding the Loan Landscape in Costa Rica

 One of the main challenges in obtaining a loan in Costa Rica is the country’s strict lending regulations, especially for foreigners.
-Banks and other lending institutions are required to adhere to strict credit scoring and lending practices, which can make it difficult for borrowers with less-than-perfect credit to secure financing.
+Banks and other lending institutions must adhere to strict credit scoring and lending practices, which can make it difficult for borrowers with less-than-perfect credit to secure financing.
 However, alternative lending options, such as private lenders, are more flexible and offer loans at similar interest rates of 12-18% to those who might not otherwise qualify for traditional financing.

 What You’ll Need to Apply for Most Loans